2022 City and County of Swansea Council election

-An election to City and County of Swansea Council took place on 5 May 2022 as part of the 2022 Welsh local elections.
+The 2022 election to the City and County of Swansea Council took place on 5 May 2022 as part of the 2022 Welsh local elections.
 Seventy five seats were up for election across 32 wards.
 The previous full election took place in 2017.

 Background

 Ward changes

 As the result of a ward boundary review, the number of wards were reduced from 36 to 32, but with the number of councillors increasing from 72 to 75, effective from the 2022 election.
 The changes were designed to make the ratio between councillors and voters more equal.

 Fifteen ward boundaries would be unaffected though a significant number of wards were merged or amended.
-The Mawr ward ceased to exist, it's communities divied amongst neighbouring wards and a new ward of Pontlliw and Tircoed created.
+The Mawr ward ceased to exist, its communities divided amongst neighbouring wards and a new ward of Pontlliw and Tircoed created.
 A Mumbles ward was created by merging the Newton and Oystermouth wards.
 A Llwchwr ward was created by merging Kingsbridge, Lower Loughor and Upper Loughor.
 A new Waterfront ward was created from parts of the Castle ward and St Thomas ward.
 A new Waunarlwydd ward was created from part of Cockett.
 Dunvant, Killay North and Killay South were merged to create a Dunvant and Killay ward.
 The Gorseinon and Penyrheol wards were combined to become Gorseinon and Penyrheol.